 When it comes to Oracle, their superpower is identifying products that can offer cross-cutting flexible functionality in all industries.
 They thrive on acquisitions.
 Companies that make over $750 million in yearly revenue are the main business software market for Oracle.

-Hence the ERP package of each is different.
+Hence the ERP package of each is different; a good JD Edwards consulting service provider will be able to know the differences..
 Let’s take a closer look at the SAP ERP comparison report which will help us get a rigorous step by step analysis:

 Difference between JD Edwards and SAP